ZombieHippie/msu-events/README.md

 It has searching capabilities, and was originally built mobile-first with Bootstrap.

-The core functionality of this code was developed October 2014.
+This project was developed October 2014.

 # Screenshots